grxffn/Example-Twitch-Bot/README.md

 $ npm install
 ```

-Before running this example, you will need to set configuration fields by creating `config.js`.
+Before running this example, you will need to set configuration fields by creating `config.js` or renaming `sample-config.js`.
 1. CLIENT_ID - The Client ID of your registered application or account.
 2. ACCESS_TOKEN - The access token with the proper scopes.
 3. and don't forget to set `<yourchannelname>` to your twitch channel name in index.js